 - In your film space use images, symbols, or objects that inspire you.
 Choose ones that create a felt-sense of expansion, appreciation, or joy.
 Place them around or near your camera’s set-up, so that it remains visible in your peripheral vision

 - Keep your film space clean and clear of any clutter.
 Remove non-essential items.
-It is less tiring for the eyes and the brain
+It is less fatiguing on the eyes and the brain

-- If your film space feels heavy and stagnant, open the windows, light in sunlight, burn a candle, or burn some sage the room.
+- If your film space feels heavy and stagnant, open the windows, light in sunlight, burn a candle, or burn some sage.
 Also sprinkling salt around your space and leaving it overnight can change the vibe of the room.
 You’ll need to vacuum the following day

 - Keep a healthy, flourishing green plant in your film-space.
 It can bring a sense of calm and peace to the nervous system and soften the eyes